kyracho/PitchPerfect/README.md

 ### **Credits**
 ___
 Thank you [@JPSim ](https://github.com/jpsim/ZenTuner) for the idea to use zero crossings for the chromatic tuner.
-My initial app using FFT was not accurate.
+My initial method using FFT was not as accurate.